Air Barriers • Vapor Barriers • Weather Barriers

 4. Technical: A short article on the function of air barriers and vapor retarders, “Roof Leaks and Air Infiltration” by roof expert Dick Fricklas, is archived on the Buildings.com website.
 The article is from 2009.

 5. Technical: “Water Vapor Migration 101 [AIA course]” is a good, readable, and reasonably short introduction to the fundamentals of vapor flow and vapor barriers.
 “This course will describe how to select vapor retarders to control moisture migration and prevent condensation within the building enclosure.”
-Published on the Building Design + Construction website in 2016.
+Available on the Building Design + Construction website.